Are These Basic Materials Stocks Undervalued Right Now?

 Here at Zacks, our focus is on the proven Zacks Rank system, which emphasizes earnings estimates and estimate revisions to find great stocks.
 Nevertheless, we are always paying attention to...

-One stock to keep an eye on is Flexible Solutions International (FSI).
-FSI is currently sporting a Zacks Rank of #2 (Buy), as well as an A grade for Value.
-The stock holds a P/E ratio of 9.71, while its industry has an average P/E of 19.84.
-Over the past 52 weeks, FSI's Forward P/E has been as high as 11.54 and as low as 7.94, with a median of 9.69.
+One company value investors might notice is ClevelandCliffs (CLF).
+CLF is currently sporting a Zacks Rank of #1 (Strong Buy), as well as a Value grade of A. The stock has a Forward P/E ratio of 3.85.
+This compares to its industry's average Forward P/E of 10.08.
+Over the past 52 weeks, CLF's Forward P/E has been as high as 7.33 and as low as 3.49, with a median of 5.60.

-Value investors also love the P/S ratio, which is calculated by simply dividing a stock's price with the company's sales.
-This is a popular metric because sales are harder to manipulate on an income statement, so they are often considered a better performance indicator.
-FSI has a P/S ratio of 1.42.
-This compares to its industry's average P/S of 2.05.
+Investors should also recognize that CLF has a P/B ratio of 2.40.
+The P/B ratio pits a stock's market value against its book value, which is defined as total assets minus total liabilities.
+This stock's P/B looks attractive against its industry's average P/B of 4.27.
+Over the past year, CLF's P/B has been as high as 4.49 and as low as 2.24, with a median of 2.91.

-Investors could also keep in mind Hawkins (HWKN), an Chemical - Specialty stock with a Zacks Rank of # 2 (Buy) and Value grade of A.
+Another great Mining - Miscellaneous stock you could consider is Sibanye Gold Limited (SBSW), which is a # 1 (Strong Buy) stock with a Value Score of A.

-These are just a handful of the figures considered in Flexible Solutions International and Hawkins's great Value grade.
+These are just a handful of the figures considered in ClevelandCliffs and Sibanye Gold Limited's great Value grade.
 Still, they help show that the stock is likely being undervalued at the moment.
-Add this to the strength of its earnings outlook, and we can clearly see that FSI and HWKN is an impressive value stock right now.
+Add this to the strength of its earnings outlook, and we can clearly see that CLF and SBSW is an impressive value stock right now.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report